 Endometrial hyperplasia occurs when the lining of the uterus becomes abnormally thick.
 Usually it happens when the endometrial glands undergo abnormal (hyperplastic) proliferation.
 There are two types: atypical and non-atypical hyperplasia.
 Of particular concern is atypical endometrial hyperplasia (AEH), which is very often seen as a precursor of endometrial cancer (also called womb or uterine cancer).
 In fact, another name for the condition is ‘carcinoma in-situ’.

-Not all atypical lesions develop into cancer, as some regress without the need for treatment, however it is estimated that up to 40% of women who are diagnosed with AEH will go on to develop endometrial carcinoma.
+Not all atypical lesions develop into cancer; some regress without the need for treatment, however, it is estimated that up to 40% of women who are diagnosed with AEH will go on to develop endometrial carcinoma.
 Women with non-atypical endometrial hyperplasia may also develop cancer, but their chances are much lower (≤ 5%).